-Our most current Government Affairs committee consists of Rob Varnel, Mark Weeks, Marilynn Knoch, Kris Bovay and is chaired by Jennifer McConnell (me).
+Our most current Government Affairs committee consists of me Jennifer McConnell (Chair) Rob Varnel, Mark Weeks, Mike Podmore , Marilynn Knoch & Katie Jackson

 2018 presents a lot of activity with issues such as Steel/Aluminum tariffs; NAFTA morphing into USMCA; the New Extended Health Tax (EHT) that shifts the collection of MSP premiums to employers in 2019; and the impact on the print industry of Canada Post struggling to keep union postal workers happy.

 Our team is committed to keep you informed and advocating on your behalf on issues that directly affect our industry.